 The sheriff sold the house to the bank, which allowed her to live there in two rooms on the first floor with a bath until her death in 1940.

-In the following decades, the house was a nursing home and restored in the mid 1980’s as Bonaparte’s Restaurant.
-Rowan Homes bought the property in 1991 and made it a home for developmentally disabled adults.
-Livingstone College followed as owner to use the property as a potential location for its culinary program.
+In the following decades, the house had multiple owners and restorations including Bonaparte’s Restaurant, Rowan Homes, a nursing home and Livingstone College.
 In 2019 HSF acquired the property from the College and began the process to stabilize the roof and make the house secure.
 It was featured on the 2020 Virtual OctoberTour as an in-person experience for sponsors of the Tour and a pick-up location for sponsor gift baskets.
-This year, the general public has access to the home.
+New owners acquired the house in July 2021.